ByAUJay

 Case Study: NFT Art Collection on IPFS and Arweave

-Scenario: An enterprise launches a digital art collection with high-resolution images and videos.
+An enterprise is rolling out a digital art collection featuring stunning high-resolution images and videos.

 Implementation:

-• Generate content hashes and embed CID in NFT metadata.
+- Create content hashes and toss the CID into the NFT metadata.

-• Use Bundlr for seamless uploads to Arweave.
+- Use Bundlr for smooth uploads to Arweave.

 Outcome: